dedi-dev/Emmerce-App/README.md

 # Emmerce App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Emmerce App is a Web App E-Commerce for shopping.

-Emmerce App is a Web App E-Commerce for shopping
+## Technology for this App are ReactJS, Redux, Axios.

 ## 1. Feature Register